Yale University Scholarships (2025–2026)

 Is admission automatic?

-No. Directed Studies requires an application and Distinction in the Major is earned through performance, not automatic placement.
+No. Directed Studies requires an application (due May 30); Distinction in the Major is based on academic performance at graduation.

 Does honors add extra semesters?

-No. Both Directed Studies and Distinction in the Major fit into the standard four-year degree plan.
+No. Both Directed Studies and Distinction in the Major fit within the standard four-year degree plan.

 Are there extra scholarships for honors students?

 No. Honors participation is academic recognition only.
-Financial aid is still entirely need-based at Yale.
+Financial aid remains fully need-based at Yale.

 When should my student apply?